 Drinking Coffee as a Kid

 I invented Starbucks as a kid.
 Okay, not really, but I wonder if I could’ve.
-Back in the 1980s, before gourmet cafes became all the rage, I liked to mix up elaborate coffee drinks.
-Sometimes I wonder, if I had been older, would I have founded a major coffee shop chain?
+Back in the 1980s, before gourmet cafes became all the rage, I liked to mix up elaborate drinks.
+Sometimes I wonder, if I were older, would I have founded a major coffee shop chain?
 Probably not, but its still fun to pretend.

 I drank coffee from a young age.
 Very young.
 I can’t remember the first time I tried it, but I remember enjoying it.
-Of course, it wasn’t my parents who gave me coffee as a child.
+Of course, it wasn’t my parents who gave it to me.
 They were too responsible for that.
-No, it was my grandparents who got me hooked.
+No, it was my grandparents introduced me to it.
 I have fond memories of sitting at their kitchen table, with my grandma baking cookies and my grandpa smoking a cigarette and complaining about the weather.
 I liked sitting there making concoctions out of coffee, chocolate syrup and ice cream.
-(My mother claims that I once mixed coffee and root beer, but I don’t remember that.)
-My tone spent with my grandparents gave me a true appreciation for coffee.
-Not just for the flavor of the drink, but for the routine and ritual of coffee.
-It’s an appreciation I hold dear to this day, even if I didn’t make a million dollars selling elaborate coffee concoctions
+(My mother claims that I once mixed root beer into my drink, but I don’t remember that.)